The AFL smashed the glass ceiling when it announced the launch of a national football league for women in 2017.

 Women’s football in a nutshell

-There were actually another five applicants for a franchise, which were knocked back by the AFL.
+There were another five applicants for a franchise, but they were knocked back by the AFL.

-Those clubs – St Kilda, Richmond, Geelong, West Coast, North Melbourne – have already been issued with provisional licenses and will be granted entry as soon as 2018.
+Those clubs – St Kilda, Richmond, Geelong, West Coast, North Melbourne – have since been issued with provisional licences and will enter the competition by 2020.

-The Western Bulldogs and Melbourne are seen as the trailblazers of women’s competition, the two clubs holding a series of exhibition games over the past few season, shining a spotlight on just what women can do.
+The Western Bulldogs and Melbourne are seen as the trailblazers of women’s competition, the two clubs holding a series of exhibition games over the past few season and shining a spotlight on what women can do on the footy field.